 No problem at all.

+You're welcome, so how did you get started in this business?
 Well, I would try to condense my story as best as possible.
 I began singing at the age of 4.
 I've always loved singing.
 My favorite artist was James Brown.
 In fact, I was so infatuated with him that I would step up on the chair to get to the table and do the dances as James Brown did.
 I used to tear that table up doing the James Brown and the splits!

-So, I thought, if singing can get me, girls, then I need to sing!
-Then, I thought to myself, if singing can get me, girls, then I need to sing!
-So, I put a singing group together for the purpose of getting girls.
-For me, it wasn't even about making money or anything like that.
+So, I thought, if singing can get me girls, I need to sing!
+So, I put a singing group together.
+For me, it wasn't about making money or anything like that.
 I just wanted to get girls.
 Also, I knew that I could do a better job than them.
 So that's what I did.
 I formulated a group called the Deltones while I was in 8th grade.